Experience of domestic violence

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview

-The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who experienced specific types of family and domestic violence (FDV) since age 15, compared with women without disability.
-In 2016, 32% of women with disability reported that they had experienced physical family and domestic violence since age 15, 15% reported they had experienced sexual family and domestic violence, and 32% reported they had experienced emotional abuse by a current or previous partner.
+The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who experienced violence by an intimate partner or family member since age 15, compared with women without disability, grouped by relationship to the perpetrator.
+In 2021–22, 23% of women with disability reported that they had experienced violence perpetrated by a previous partner and 1.5% reported they had experienced violence perpetrated by a son or daughter.

 More detailed data by age group are shown in the table.